the-lean-crate/criner/README.md

 # The Criner Waste Report

 As the first part of _The Lean Crate Initiative_, this report provides the data needed to see if this is a problem worth solving in the first place.
-And as of 2020-03-18, initial numbers show that out of 147GB of uncompressed crates data, 64GB or 44% are _probably_ not required to build a crate.
+And as of 2020-03-18, initial numbers show that out of 147GB of uncompressed crates data, 64GB or 44% are _most probably_ not required to build a crate.

 The report operates on the following assumptions: